 You have 2 requirements to compile the library:

 Obviously, I suspect you're using Linux.
 Other Unix systems should be capable of compiling the code.
 MS-Windows, I have no clue, but I would imagine so.
-I'll gladly accept comments and patches (comments can be posted here, patches should be offered directly on SourceForge.net instead.)
+I'll gladly accept comments and patches (questions, comments, patches, anger should be posted on SourceForge.net instead.)